sturadnidge/pcf-azure-arm-templates/README.md

 }
 ```

-#### Allow Web
+#### Allow App Traffic

 **Documentation Reference:** https://docs.microsoft.com/en-us/azure/templates/microsoft.network/networksecuritygroups/securityrules

-This security group allows application traffic.
+This security group allows application traffic, and is used for the ERT deployment network.
 The `.properties.securityRules[].properties.destinationAddressPrefix` values can be locked down further with this format: `1.1.1.1/32`.

 ```json
 {